 What Causes Tooth Cavities?

-Plaque is a sticky substance that is constantly forming in the mouth, accumulating mostly along between teeth and around gums.
+Plaque is a sticky substance that is constantly forming in the mouth, accumulating mostly between teeth and around gums.
 Bacteria in plaque are activated by sugar and starch in the food we eat.
 The bacteria produce acid, which eventually can lead to the erosion of tooth enamel and the formation of tooth cavities.

 Daily brushing and flossing are essential in preventing cavities, as this simple habit will greatly reduce plaque and bacteria in the mouth.
 Another important step to take is limiting snacks between meals, eliminating sodas and candy from the diet, and drinking plenty of water.